 In addition to the weekend schedule, the program is also offered as a two-week intensive program.

 Most course materials are included in the cost of tuition.
 Course materials will be distributed in digital format and accessible through Blackboard, Georgetown's learning management system.
 Students must have a laptop or tablet computer to access course materials.

 Tuition varies by course.
 Please click on the course links below for individual course tuition.
 Total program tuition for six courses is $6,570.00.
 Students can register for all six courses at once or register for courses individually.
 Withdrawals and refunds are processed based on the Withdrawal and Refund Policy.

-The program also qualifies for VA Benefits for eligible students.
+The program also qualifies for Veterans Affairs Benefits for eligible students.

 This certificate is an open enrollment program.
 No application is required and registration is available by clicking the course links below.
 Current students must register with their Georgetown NetID and password.
 New students must first create an account and password through the Student Portal prior to registration.
 After your account is created, you will receive a Georgetown NetID via email.
 When you have your Georgetown NetID and password, continue registration by clicking "Add to Cart" on the course registration page, logging in, and following the steps to complete checkout.
 Course registration is complete when payment is processed and you receive a confirmation email.